-1. Internal Assessment: Two Internal assessments will be conducted for 40 marks each with average marks of both assessments as final score.

-- a.
-Question paper will consist of 4 questions, each carrying 20 marks. - b.
-Total 3 questions need to be solved. - c.
-Q.1 will be compulsory, based on the entire syllabus. - d.
-Remaining questions will be randomly selected from all the modules. - e.
-Weightage of marks should be proportional to the number of hours assigned to each module.
+- 1. Internal Assessment: Two Internal assessments will be conducted for 40 marks each with average marks of both assessments as final score. - 2.
+End Sem Theory Examination: - Question paper will consist of 4 questions, each carrying 20 marks. - Total 3 questions need to be solved. - Q.1 will be compulsory, based on the entire syllabus. - Remaining questions will be randomly selected from all the modules. - Weightage of marks should be proportional to the number of hours assigned to each module.

-- 1. Termwork Assessment: Term Work shall consist of at least 8 experiments based on the above syllabus.
+- Termwork Assessment: Term Work shall consist of at least 10 to 12 practical's based on the above list.
 Also Term work Journal must include at least 2 assignments.
-Term Work Marks: 25 Marks (Total marks) = 15 Marks (Mini Project) + 5 Marks (Assignments) + 5 Marks (Attendance). - 2.
-Oral/Viva Assessment: An oral exam will be held based on the above syllabus of Theory as well as practical.
+Term Work Marks: 25 Marks (Total marks) = 15 Marks (Experiment) + 5 Marks (Assignments) + 5 Marks (Attendance). - 2.
+Oral/Viva Assessment: An oral exam will be held based on the above syllabus.